New Jersey Court Records

 Who is Eligible to View Juvenile Records in New Jersey

-According to NJ Rev Stat § 2A:4A–60, records of delinquent juveniles and juveniles that are part of a juvenile-family crisis are not public records.
-The people eligible to view juvenile records in New Jersey are:
+According to NJ Rev Stat § 2A:4A–60, records of delinquent juveniles and juveniles that are part of a juvenile-family crisis largely fall outside the umbrella of public records.
+Persons who may be eligible to view juvenile records in New Jersey may include:

 - Law enforcement agencies